buildhelios/battle-time/README.md

 - Response Submissions - The answers selected by the user should be collected and POSTed to the Questions endpoint when the user presses the "Let's rock n' roll" button at the end of onboarding.
 The URL to the Questions endpoint is stored in the `apiBaseUrl` variable in the `@battle-time/common` package.
 - Minimal Decencies - You are not permitted to install any additional npm packages.
 - Animations - The transition between questions should be animated
 - Responsiveness - The interface must be responsive.
-The provided Invision design is laid out for desktop.
+The provided Sketch design is laid out for desktop.
 It is your responsibility to adjust the layout for mobile devices.
 Falling back to a vertically stacked layout is preferred.
 - Usage of at least 1 behavior subject for storing global app state.
 See the "tip of the day" in index.tsx for an example.

 ## Setup